blugnu/go-mediator/README.md

 # go-mediator
-A lightweight implementation of the Mediator Pattern for goLang, inspired by the MediatR framework for .net.
+A lightweight implementation of the [Mediator Pattern](https://en.wikipedia.org/wiki/Mediator_pattern) for `goLang`, inspired by [jbogard's MediatR framework for .net](https://github.com/jbogard/MediatR).

 ## Mediator Pattern
-[The Mediator Pattern](https://en.wikipedia.org/wiki/Mediator_pattern) is a simple pattern that uses a 3rd-party (the mediator) to facilitate communication between two other parties without them requiring knowledge of each other.
+[The Mediator](https://en.wikipedia.org/wiki/Mediator_pattern) is a simple [pattern](https://en.wikipedia.org/wiki/Software_design_pattern) that uses a 3rd-party (the mediator) to facilitate communication between two other parties without them requiring knowledge of each other.

 It is a powerful pattern for achieving loosely-coupled code.

 There are many ways to implement a mediator, from simple `func` pointers to sophisticated and complex messaging systems.

-`go-mediator` sits firmly at the *simple* end of that spectrum.
+`go-mediator` sits firmly at the *simple* end of that spectrum and intends staying there!

 ## What go-mediator Is NOT
 - `go-mediator` is not a message queue